darianaroman/dsa-2021-g3/30413/Arpad Alex Lacatus/Lab10/README.md

-# Lab X
+# Lab 10

-> Edit this file and describe in a few words what you've done in this lab.
+> Today we have learned about dynamic programing.